 These plants are climbers so a wigwam of canes, a lattice of willow, or even an old ladder or other garden art will give the plants the foundation to grow tall and strong.
 Keep them tied in using garden string or similar or they’ll flop all over the place.

 The photo above is a clever idea I spotted on a garden tour.
 It’s such a clever way to use the netting around the edges of a fruit cage.

 5. Pinch out shoots

 If you pinch off the top growing tip of the plant when it’s young it encourages side shoots and a thicker and more blossom-abundant plant.
-If you don’t pinch shoots out the plants will still grow, don’t worry.
-They’ll just likely be less full than plants that are manicured.
+If you don’t pinch shoots out the shoots the plants will still grow.
+They just might be a bit less full than their manicured relatives.

 Remember that the more you pick, the more flowers you’ll have.
 Flowers quickly turn into seed pods and once they mature the plant decides it’s done it’s job.
 You might not get as many flowers after this point but you will be able to save the seed for next year.